As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 All of the little hairs that your dog sheds every day could potentially be infected with fungal spores, so you’ll need to vacuum, sweep, or mop all surfaces to cut down on transmission.
 Using a dilute bleach solution can also help disinfect hard surfaces.

-Veterinary Treatment for Ringworm
+Veterinary Treatment

 Depending on how bad your dog’s ringworm is, your vet may prescribe topical or oral antifungals, or both.
 Dogs with one or two lesions may get by with a medicated shampoo or ointment, while multiple lesions may require the addition of an oral medication.

-Keep in mind that it takes a long time to clear a ringworm infection: potentially 4-8 weeks or longer, even with treatment.
+Keep in mind that it takes a long time to clear an infection: potentially 4-8 weeks or longer, even with treatment.
 Generally speaking, the more aggressive the treatment, the less time a dog remains contagious.
 Your pup will need a recheck culture to make sure all of the fungal spores are gone before stopping treatment.

 While treating ringworm may require a lengthy time commitment, it’s fortunately not very expensive to treat.
 Most dogs will cost under $100 for diagnosis and treatment.
 Of course, this price will increase if the infection persists and requires more medication or more in-depth diagnostics.